Fireye04/coffee/content/blog/monthly-update-2025-june.md

 title: "Monthly Update June 2025"
 description: default
 categories:
 - blog
 blog-tags:
 - monthly_update
 params:
     toc: true
     original: "2025-06-28T17:31:29-07:00"
 ---

 Hello!
-Welcome to my monthly update for June!
+Welcome to my monthly update for June (happy pride :3)!
 This being the first of its kind, allow me to explain what exactly I plan to do with this series.

 See, I'm always working on things.
 However, these things very rarely see the light of day, complete or otherwise, so to the outside observer, it appears that I am doing nothing, which is a shame!
 Further, publicly summarizing my activities and setting goals for the next month allows me to hold myself to some sort of standard and thus do more things.
 Planning and visualizing the future is also really good for me in terms of ADHD, and being accountable to the internet to do so is a great way to make sure it happens.